eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Fiat

+Trust money (fiat) is a government-issued currency that is not backed by a physical product, such as gold or silver, but by the government that issued it.

 * * *

 ## **G**

 ### Genesis JSON

+genesis.json is the file that defines the `Genesis block`, which is the starting block of the blockchain.
+This is like the "configuration" of your blockchain.
+For example, the chain configuration and the level of difficulty to extract blocks.

 * * *

 ### GitHub

+A platform that provides hosting for version control of software development, in addition, it allows to manage distributed version control and the functionality of source code management, as well as its own characteristics.
+It provides access control and various collaboration features such as bug tracking, feature requests, task management, and wikis for each project.

 * * *

 ### GraphQL

+An API query language, it uses a runtime to populate those queries with your existing data.
+GraphQL provides a comprehensive and understandable description of the data in your API, gives customers the power to ask for exactly what they need and nothing else, makes APIs evolve over time, and enables powerful developer tools.

 * * *